 A complete application to the MS Marine Biology program requires online submission of the following materials:

 Please submit the online application through Northeastern University’s Graduate School in the College of Science, accessible from the Apply Now button.

 Applicants must submit three online letters of reference.
 Referees who can address your qualities working independently, in a group, as well as in a field setting are most desired.
 Your references will by contacted with details regarding online submission using an email address provided by the applicant on the online application form.

 Applicants to the MS Marine Biology program must submit general GRE scores.
-The institution code for Northeastern University is 3682 and the department code for Marine Biology is 0211.
+The institution code for Northeastern University is 3682 and the department code for MS Marine Biology is 0211.
 A GRE Subject Test is not required.

 The online application requires submission of a personal statement.
 We expect prospective students to provide a thoughtful and mature description of their career goals, what skills or qualities they bring to the program, as well as what they specifically hope to gain from our program.